How do I search the Knowledge Base?

 Hyphenated Word and Single Letter Search Terms

-Hyphenated words are searched as if the hyphen were a space.
-Article tags have been added to facilitate searching for hyphenated words and other search terms that involve a single letter identifier such as "Schedule A." Use the article tag name in your search expression, if one is available:
+Article tags have been added to facilitate searching for hyphenated words and other search terms that involve a single letter identifier such as "Schedule A." Use the article tag name in your search expression, if one is available.
+Available tags include:

 1099A 1099B 1099C 1099G 1099H 1099K 1099M 1099Q 1099R 1099S